Do you believe? Or want to?

 Looking for some inspiration, ideas and to connect with likeminds?

 Heard and said enough.
 Want to do, and even be part of, something?

-That's what our first festival was all about and we'll be back in Feb 2019 with a week long, nationwide festival to build on it and want you to join us, even if you can’t come to London for the knees up.
+We’ll that’s the plan.
+To build on our first weekend festival with a week long, nationwide festival 1-10 Feb 2019 and we want you to join us, even if you can’t come to London for the knees up.